Everything you need to know about using Ucas Track on results day

 - You might have missed out on your firm but got into your insurance, or have got into your firm but for a different course (you don't have to accept this alternative, though).

 - Perhaps the most frustrating option is that you find nothing has changed or only your insurance offer has been updated.
-This leaves you in 'no man's land' until you can get hold of your results and start ringing unis to find out why your place hasn't been confirmed/plead your case as appropriate.
+This leaves you in 'no man's land' until you can get hold of your results and start ringing unis to find out why your place hasn't been confirmed.

 - Finally, you might have been unsuccessful for both choices, so that you are now in Clearing.

 What results do universities receive?

-If your qualifications are not on this list then it is up to you to inform your university of your result when you receive it.
+If your qualifications are not on this list, then you'll need to personally inform your university of your result when you receive it.